DanielPNewman/DanielPNewman.github.io/index.md

 So, I've made an effort to start identifying my own strengths and weaknesses, by reflecting and also asking people who I've been involved with over the years.

-Themes emerged, in terms of my strengths weaknesses, from the feedback of people I've worked closely with over the years.
+Themes emerged, in terms of my strengths and weaknesses, from the feedback of people I've worked closely with over the years.

 ### Strengths: